The Brain Deck Blog

 Analysis paralysis is not a thinking problem — it is an emotional one.
 Research shows that faster decisions using simple frameworks produce equal or better outcomes than exhaustive deliberation.

-How to Get Back on Track After Falling Off Your Routine
+How to Get Back on Track: 5-Step Restart Protocol

 Falling off track is not failure — it is a normal part of how habits work.
 The science-backed path back starts smaller than your ego wants, focuses on one habit at a time, and replaces self-punishment with self-compassion.

-The Brain Dump Technique: How to Clear Mental Clutter in 10 Minutes
+The Brain Dump Technique: 4 Steps in 10 Minutes

 Your brain isn't built to store everything.
 The Brain Dump technique moves everything out of your head and onto paper, freeing you to think clearly and act decisively.